spoleto-software/Spoleto.VirtualKassa.MultiBank/README.md

 // Set up the dependency injection container var services = new ServiceCollection();

-// Register your dependencies here. services.AddMultiBank();
+// Register your dependencies here services.AddMultiBank();

 // Build the service provider